R3MODAS/EcomEmpire/Readme.md

 - Category model is created along with Create Category and Get all Categories controller (Only Admin can create category) as without category, we cannot create Course

-- Section model is created along with Create Section, Update Section and Delete Section and SubSection model is created
+- Section model is created along with Create, Update and Delete controllers

+- SubSection model is created along with Create, Update and Delete controllers